jeff-wise/Elea/README.md

 *Preliminary notes* on the language design.
 Concepts are still changing, so descriptions are purposely vague and brief.

+Elea is a programming language for anyone.
+Like object-oriented programming, it appeals to human intuition.
+It's *natural* specifications abstract away from machine architectures and mathematics, providing a reactive framework for defining data in terms of systems and behaviors.
+Its programming structures resemble biological processes more closely than traditional computational processes.
+Most importantly, it is a fully integrated, general purpose language.
+All systems are automatically given web APIs.
+Values and systems are given UUIDs, such that systems are automatically distributed.
+All processes are concurrent.
+Programs are universal by default, just like any real world constructions.
+Elea is a very different, unconvential language with the ultimate goal of enabling anyone to program and construct complex software with minimal difficulty.

 ## How to Run

 Right now there is not much to see.
-All the ideas are still mostly within the source code.
+Most of the ideas are still mostly within the source code.

 #####Test Suite
 `cabal run testsuite`